stefano-maggiolo/pydocchecker/README.md

 - Fallback on the pydoc of the parent class' method if the child does not have a pydoc or does not describe some argument.

-- Provide configurability for how to log different problems (missing docstring, missing type indication, type indication not recognized, wrong type).

 - Unambiguous syntax for the two types of dictionaries.

 - Better checking when two classes have the same name.
 At the moment,